coindrone/coindroneUSB/README.md

 Since the OS is currently in ALPHA, feature will be added in the near future and the software may change drastically.
 Please contact me if you have suggestion, bugs or else.

 Here is a short list of expected features:
-* Stealthier, make Coindrone impossible to login or redirect the clueless user.
+* Stealthier, make Coindrone impossible to login or redirect the clueless user.(reboot after too many attempt?)
 * More configuration.
 * Download config from URL.
 * Installation Script and Tutorial for persistent OS.